jyn514/text-adventure/README.md

 To run, download "main adventure.py" or copy the text into a local document.
 Next, run the program with python (If you don't have python, you can download it from python.org, a reputable open-source site).
 It should open in either Command Prompt or the Python shell, depending on your default program.
 Either will work.

 Enjoy!

+"""lost file playtest3.rtf somewhere on my hard drive, will try to pull it out sometime in the next week."""